-I have published widely in the areas of film and cultural studies, and my essays and reviews have appeared in edited collections, and journals such as Antithesis, Australian Studies, Continuum, Framework, Film Criticism, Film Studies, Hitchcock Annual, Media International Australia, Senses of Cinema, Studies in Australasian Cinema, and Studies in Documentary Film.
+Constantine has published widely in the areas of film and cultural studies, and his essays and reviews have appeared in edited collections, and journals such as Antithesis, Australian Studies, Framework, Film Criticism, Film Studies, Hitchcock Annual and Media International Australia.
+He has also co-edited and contributed to special issues of the journals: Continuum, Studies in Australasian Cinema and Studies in Documentary Film.